 24903/34903.
 Cinema in Japan: Art and Commerce in a Transnational Medium. (=EALC 24903/34903) Knowledge of Japanese not required.
 This course surveys Japanese cinema from its prehistory to the work of contemporary transnational auteurs.
 We focus on both aspects of the object of study: Japan and the cinema.
-A "moment" from the history of Japanese cinema is presented each week along with a methodological issue in film studies brought into focus by it.
-We pay attention to the masters of Japanese cinema (e.g., Mizoguchi, Ozu, Kurosawa), but we also study film in relation to broader cultural movements.
+Each week presents, in roughly chronological order, a "moment" from the history of Japanese cinema and a methodological issue in film studies brought into focus by that week's films.
+For example, we study vernacular modernism in 1930s Japan, the war film and theories of propaganda, and genre theory and 1950s program pictures.
+We pay attention to the masters of Japanese cinema (e.g., Mizoguchi, Ozu, Kurosawa), but we also study film in relation to broader cultural movements such as the "new wave" and the "political modernist" turn.
+We also interrogate theories of national cinema and study theories of ethnicity and recent Japanese representations of the Other.
 Texts in English and the original.
 M. Raine.
 Autumn.

 24905/34905.
 Agitation and Propaganda: Film Policy and Film Style in Wartime Japan. (=EALC 24905/34905) Knowledge of Japanese not required.
 This class traces the deployment of cinema as both national culture and "optical weapon" during a time of total war.
 We study the Film Law of 1939 and the "national policy films" and "people's films" that attempted to raise the aesthetic and technical level of cinema in Japan in order to compete with the memory of Hollywood films both at "home" and in the Asian countries occupied by Japan.
 The class includes films made under Japanese sponsorship in the colonies of Taiwan and Korea as well as in the puppet state of Manchuria and the occupied territory of Shanghai.
-We also study local sources of wartime Japanese cinema-the prewar leftist film movement, the documentary film movement, the narrative avant-garde-in the context of the broader image culture of wartime Japan.
+We also study local sources of wartime Japanese cinema the prewar leftist film movement, the documentary film movement, the narrative avant-garde-in the context of the broader image culture of wartime Japan.
+Japanese and other Asian sources discussed in a separate section.
+M. Raine.
 Spring.